thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/06_Compare_Tests_in_Dynatrace/README.md

 1. Go to **Diagnostic tools** and click on **Top web requests**.
 1. (optional) Filter on a Management Zone.

-## Step 2: Narrow down the Requests based on Requests Attributes
+## Step 2: Narrow down the Requests based on Request Attributes
 1. Click on **Add filter**.
 1. Create filter for: `Request attribute` > `LTN`.
 1. Click on **Apply**.